yescallop/ScallopGomoku/README.md

 # ScallopGomoku

-A gomoku framework written in Java.
+A gomoku library written in Java.

 The project is still under development, contributions are welcome.